 During an archaeological expedition on Bouvetøya Island in Antarctica, a team of archaeologists and other scientists find themselves caught up in a battle between the two legends.
 Soon, the team realize that only one species can win.

-After her last encounter, Ripley crash-lands on Fiorina Fury 161, a maximum security prison.
-When a series of strange and deadly events occur shortly after her arrival, Ripley realizes that she brought along an unwelcome visitor.
+After her last encounter, Ellen Ripley crash-lands on Fiorina 161, a maximum security prison.
+When a series of strange and deadly events occur shortly after her arrival, Ripley realizes that she has brought along an unwelcome visitor.

 Charles S. Dutton,

 182 of 306 people found this review helpful.

 Was this review helpful to you?

 | Report this